-The government filed a notice of appeal with the Eleventh Circuit on March 11, 2024.
-As of early June 2024, at least eleven amicus briefs have been filed with the Eleventh Circuit, arguing both for and against the CTA's constitutionality.

-Various other cases have been filed in federal courts challenging the constitutionality of the CTA.
-Boyle v.
+The case is on appeal to the Eleventh Circuit Court of Appeals.
+A number of amicus briefs were filed with the Eleventh Circuit, arguing both for and against the CTA's constitutionality.
+In response to a case decided by the Supreme Court in July 2024, addressing facial challenges to statutes on constitutional grounds (Moody v.
+NetChoice LLC, 144 S. Ct.
+2383 (2024)), the Eleventh Circuit requested the parties to submit supplemental briefs arguing whether the district court erred "in not holding the plaintiffs to their burden of showing that there are no constitutional applications of the Corporate Transparency Act."
+Oral arguments before the Eleventh Circuit were heard on September 27, 2024.
+For a summary of issues raised in the oral arguments, see Nana Sarfo, Eleventh Circuit Weighs the Corporate Transparency Act, 185 TAX NOTES FEDERAL 206 (Oct.
+14, 2024).
+A number of other cases have been filed in federal courts challenging the constitutionality of the CTA.
+E.g., Boyle v.
 Yellen, No.24-00081 (D. Maine March 15, 2024) (business owner seeking injunctive relief from CTA for himself); Small Business Association of Michigan et al v.
 Yellen et al, No. 1:24-cv-00314 (W.D.
 Mich.
 Mar.
 26, 2024); Gargasz v.
 Yellen, No. 23-cv-02468 (N.D.
-Ohio) (arguing invalidity of CTA and its regulations under the Constitution, the Paperwork Reduction Act, and the Administrative Procedure Act and seeking nationwide injunction); Taylor v.
+Ohio) (arguing invalidity of CTA and its regulations under the Constitution, the Paperwork Reduction Act, and the Administrative Procedure Act and seeking nationwide injunction): Firestone v.
+Yellen, No. 3:24-cv-1034-SI (D. Ore.): Taylor v.
 Yellen, No. 2:24-cv-00527 (D.C.
-Utah July 29, 2024) (Fourth Amendment, Due Process, Congress exceeded authority; right to associate).
+Utah July 29, 2024) (Fourth Amendment, Due Process, Congress exceeded authority; right to associate); Texas Top Cop Shop v.
+Garland, No. 4:24-cv-478 (E.D.
+Texas May 28, 2024) (restriction on First Amendment rights and invasion of private papers and effects protected by the Fourth Amendment; seeks nationwide injunctive relief); Black Economic Council of Massachusetts, Inc. v.
+Yellen, No. 1:24-cv-11411 (D. Mass.
+May 29, 2024) (Fourth Amendments rights of beneficial owners and applicants; outside of enumerated powers; First Amendment right to associate; Fifth and Ninth Amendment claims; seeks nationwide injunctive relief).